yeniyan-group/vots_smart_contract/README.md

 ---

 **Note**: This is a **proof of concept** smart contract system that demonstrates how traditional voting systems can be enhanced with blockchain technology and transparency.
+The system mirrors traditional election infrastructure with physical polling officers and polling units using customized computers, while significantly reducing trust points and providing instant results.
 The system currently uses sandbox APIs for external verification testing.
-Please ensure comprehensive testing, security audits, and integration with production-grade verification services before considering any real-world deployment.
+Please ensure comprehensive testing, security audits, establishment of secure physical polling infrastructure, and integration with production-grade verification services before considering any real-world deployment.
 The NFT integration adds a layer of tokenization and proof of ownership to the election system.